CEM 11+ PRACTICE PAPERS

 WHAT IS THE CEM 11+ TEST?

 In the final year of primary school (Year 6), pupils might choose to take the 11+ assessment.
-Passing the 11+ is required for students to attend grammar school, and so it’s important that your child prepares effectively if they do wish to attend grammar school.
+Passing the 11+ is required for students to attend grammar school, and so it’s important that your child prepares effectively.

 The CEM 11+ is used in a number of counties throughout England, and has been designed to be ‘un-tutorable’.
 While it may be difficult to tutor your child through the CEM 11+, it’s entirely possible to learn the kinds of questions that appear in the CEM 11+, so that you aren’t taken off-guard by what you’re faced with on the day.

 The CEM 11+ is an incredibly important test for many children, since it can be the difference between attending their secondary school of choice